open-contracting/credere-backend/README.md

 python -m app.commands fetch-awards --email-invitation test@example.com
 ```

-Command to remove data from dated completed, declined, rejected and lapsed applications
+### Command to remove data from dated completed, declined, rejected and lapsed applications

 ```
 python -m app.commands remove-dated-application-data
 ```

+Queries the applications in 'declined', 'rejected', 'completed', and 'lapsed' status that have remained in these states longer than the time defined in the environment variable DAYS_TO_ERASE_BORROWERS_DATA.
+If no other application is using the data, it deletes all the personal data of the borrower (name, email, address, legal identifier)."

+#### Scheduled Execution (Cron)

+This process should be run once a day.

-Command to remove data from lapsed applications
+### Command to set application status to lapsed

 ```
 python -m app.commands update-applications-to-lapsed

 ```

+Queries the applications in 'pending', 'accepted', and 'requested' status that have remained in these states longer than the time defined in the environment variable DAYS_TO_CHANGE_TO_LAPSED, and changes their status to 'LAPSED'.

+#### Scheduled Execution (Cron)

+This process should be run once a day to keep the application's status updated.

-The command to send mail reminders is
+### The command to send mail reminders is

 ```
 python -m app.commands send-reminders
 ```

-The command to send overdue appliations emails to FI users is
+### Command to send overdue appliations emails to FI users is

 ```
 python -m app.commands sla-overdue-applications
 ```

-The command to update statistics is
+### Command to update statistics is

 ```
 python -m app.commands update-statistics
 ```

+"Performs the calculation needed to populate the statistic table with data from other tables, mainly, the Applications table."

+#### Scheduled Execution (Cron)

+This process should be run once a day to keep the statistics table updated.

+#### Programmatic Execution

+This process is automatically run every time a user or MSME action adds new data that affects the statistics.